Passenger Ship Website - www.simplonpc.co.uk - Simplon Postcards Home - Recent Updates - Search - Copyright Information - Contact Simplon

 (Built: 1979)

-Torbay Belle was built as the Caledonian MacBrayne ferry Lochmor in 1979 (images to be added soon).
+Torbay Belle was built as the Caledonian MacBrayne ferry Lochmor in 1979.
+Torbay Belle was sold to Blue Line Cruises at Poole in 2009, where she will be renamed Jurassic Scene.

 Photo of Torbay Belle